Henry Bunis

 Henry Bunis (born March 27, 1953) is a former professional tennis player from the United States.

 Biography

 Early years and education

-Born in Cincinnati, he is one of three sons of Alvin and Ann Bunis.
+Born in Cincinnati, he is the oldest child of Alvin Bunis Sr. and Ann Bunis (née Johnston).

 Bunis, winner of the Ohio high school state championship in 1971, was a two-time All American varsity tennis player at the Columbia University in New York, while he completed an arts history major.

 Professional tennis

 Following graduation in 1975, Bunis turned professional and spent four years on tour.
 He made the quarter-finals at Cologne in 1976, to match his best performance in a Grand Prix tournament, a quarter-final appearance in Cincinnati while at Columbia University in 1974.
 At a tournament in Little Rock in 1977 he managed to win a set against Björn Borg, in front of a crowd of 3,500 in Arkansas.

 Bunis also made appearances at the French Open, Wimbledon and the US Open.
 He had three wins at Grand Slam level, to make the second round twice at the US Open and at the 1977 Wimbledon Championships, where he won a marathon 72 game match against Raz Reid.